Tuesday 05 Dec 2023

 The Northern Quarter is perhaps most famous for its drinking and eating establishments, in fact the choice can be bewildering .
 Tariff St with a length of a mere 100 meters has 6 venues on one side.
 This kind of dense packing of bars, restaurants and other venues is the ‘NQ’ norm.

-Almost every bar offers a selection of cocktails, however we like the choices proffered by Walrus, High St, such as the ‘321 Boom’ or the choices at the American ‘speak-easy’ styled ‘Dusk till Porn’, Stevenson Sq.
+Almost every bar offers a selection of cocktails, however we like the choices proffered by the American ‘speak-easy’ styled ‘Dusk till Porn’ on Stevenson Sq.

 Real ales and beers are the staple drinks of the ‘NQ’, we can recommend Port St Beer House, on Port St or Pie & Ale, on Oldham St, with its vast selection of bottles and its changing selection of hand pulled Manchester brewed beers.